Social Media Agency Cape Town: How To Choose The Right Partner

 What a serious social media agency should be able to explain

-A serious agency should be able to explain:
+A serious agency should be able to explain the operating basics.

 If those answers stay vague, the agency may be strong at surface-level output but weak at commercial thinking.

 This is where understanding analytics matters.
-If a provider cannot explain how it tracks business-relevant outcomes, it will struggle to prove what the channel is actually doing.
+If a provider cannot explain how it tracks business-relevant outcomes, it will struggle to show what the channel is doing.

 A practical shortlist framework